by-jp/www.byjp.me/content/notes/twitter/48663986392137729/index.md

 - imported
 - from-twitter
 ---
-Hey you\!
+Hey you!
 I'm trying to compile a short "how good UI design looks" presentation/doc for folks with no background.
 What should I include?